kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Next steps

 In this example I'm generating and putting my code in my project's repository.
 That's fine for most of my projects because we're using monorepos and also using client specific api's.
-Another approach could be to publish your generated code as a NPM package that can be installed by others.
+Another approach could be to publish your generated code as a npm package that can be installed by others.
 These steps are also described by the OpenAPI generator itself in the [README](https://github.com/Boosten/angular-openapi-demo/blob/master/src/app/core/api/v1/README.md).
 So it depends on your needs which approach fits better.

 ## Simulator

-Now that we've our Angular services generated, let's have a look how wo can utilize the OpenAPI spec even better in our front-end application stack!
+Now that we've our Angular services generated, let's have a look at how we can utilize the OpenAPI spec even better in our front-end application stack!
-What we're going to use for this is a great package called: [OpenAPI backend](https://github.com/anttiviljami/openapi-backend) from [Viljami Kuosmanen](https://github.com/anttiviljami).
+What we're going to use for this is a great package called: [OpenAPI Backend](https://github.com/anttiviljami/openapi-backend) from [Viljami Kuosmanen](https://github.com/anttiviljami).

 As Viljami describes it in one sentence:

 > _OpenAPI Backend is a Framework-agnostic middleware tool for building beautiful APIs with OpenAPI Specification._

-OpenAPI backend has a couple of useful features, but the feature that we're going to use is the [auto-mocking responses](https://github.com/anttiviljami/openapi-backend#mocking-api-responses) behavior.
+OpenAPI Backend has a couple of useful features, but the feature that we're going to use is the [auto-mocking responses](https://github.com/anttiviljami/openapi-backend#mocking-api-responses) behavior.

 ### Setting up simulator project

 The simulator project will be a independent project but within your current directory structure and so it will also be part of your git repo.
 So actually we're going to create a monorepo: a single repository that contains all our code.
 I'm an advocate when it comes down to monorepos.
 If you want to learn more about useful tooling around monorepos, then you certainly should check out the following tools:

-- [Lerna](https://lerna.js.org/) - easy to use, quick to set up
+- [Lerna](https://lerna.js.org/) - easy to use, quick to set up.
-- [NX.dev](https://nx.dev/) - managing monorepos like a pro 😉
+- [NX.dev](https://nx.dev/) - managing monorepos like a pro 😉.

 I'm not going to use any of these tools for the sake of this tutorial.